nettlep/learn-swift/README.md

 ###What you'll need

-  You will need XCode 6.0 GM (or later) or 6.1 Beta 2 (or later) and probably a Mac to run it on.
+  You will need Xcode 8.0 and probably a Mac to run it on.

 ###Purpose & Goal